3L1NK/3L1NK/README.md

 ### 🚀 Aspiring Coder

-I'm currently a Master’s student in Wirtschaftsinformatik at Humboldt-Universität zu Berlin, with a passion for leveraging data and machine learning to solve complex problems.
-My journey in tech has been fueled by a keen interest in data science, artificial intelligence, and the practical applications of these technologies in real-world scenarios.
+I'm currently a Master’s student in Wirtschaftsinformatik at Humboldt-Universität zu Berlin, focuses on trying to implement ML tools to solve real world problems.

 ### 💼 Experience

-- **Machine Learning Projects:** Developed multiple machine learning models for stock prediction and sentiment analysis, utilizing tools like SQL, Python, TF & Pytorch, and Dash.
+- **Machine Learning Projects:** Developed multiple machine learning models for stock prediction and sentiment analysis, utilizing tools like SQL, Python, TF & Pytorch and Dash.
 These projects involved data pipelines, data visualization, natural language processing and predictive analytics, showcasing my ability to turn raw data into actionable insights.

 - **MURMEL Robot Orientation Detection:** Designed and implemented a machine learning model using TensorFlow for real-time robot orientation detection.
 This project involved the development of navigation algorithms with Python, C++, and ROS, as well as computer vision techniques with OpenCV, demonstrating my skills in AI-driven robotics solutions.